-U.S. residents can go directly through the offices of their Representative or Senators.
-Many Congressional offices offer their own staff-led tours to constituent groups of up to 15 people, and most can assist you in booking a general tour.
-Use the buttons below to locate and contact a Representative or Senate office for a tour.
+U.S. residents may also contact the offices of their representative or senators.
+Many congressional offices offer their own staff-led tours to constituent groups of up to 15 people, and most can assist you in reserving a tour of the Capitol.

 Tour services and organizations with groups of more than 15 participants should click here to access the group section of the online reservation system.
 Reservations for groups become available 120 days in advance.

 Same-day passes are available at the Information Desks located on the lower level of the Visitor Center.
 During spring, summer and some holiday periods, the availability of same-day tour passes may be limited.
 There may be a wait to acquire passes.
 Please plan accordingly and arrive early, if possible.

 You can cancel your reservation through your account in the Capitol Visitor Center’s online reservation system.

 Go to https://tours.visitthecapitol.gov (A new page will open.)